 - Buy in your own time: When you purchase and compare travel insurance online you are often able to find the right policy at your own convenience and not rush the purchase.

 Types of travel insurance policies to consider

-- Annual Multi-Trip Travel Insurance: Provides cover for an unlimited number of trips within any 12-month period.
+- Annual Multi-Trip Travel Insurance: Typically provides cover for an unlimited number of trips within any 12-month period.
 Each trip taken will be covered under the same policy.
 Each policy will have limits on the number of consecutive days of travel for each trip, which can be anywhere from 30-90 days.
 This option is generally more economic for people that take 3 or more trips per year.

 - Visitors to Australia: Some insurers now offer policies for non-Australian residents travelling to or around Australia.
-This cover is available to people that are planning to visit Australia or those that are already travelling within Australia.
+This cover is generally available to people that are planning to visit Australia or those that are already travelling within Australia.

-Find travel insurance deals today
+Want to find travel insurance deals today?